Victoria’s Daniel Andrews tells journos they didn’t miss anything on his China trip | The New Daily

 ‘Very warm reception’

-“Let’s be really clear about this – this trip was not about me and with the greatest of respect, it was not about you,” Mr Andrews told reporters.
+“Let’s be really clear about this – this trip was not about me and with the greatest of respect, it was not about you,” Mr Andrews said.

 “It was about the success of Victoria and we stand by what was a full program and important program, one where we got a very warm reception.”